Ghirish/DatabricksProfessionalMachineLearning/README.md

-# Databricks Machine Learning Engineer Certification Project
+# Databricks Machine Learning Engineer Certification Prep

 This project demonstrates my proficiency in key concepts required for the Databricks Machine Learning Engineer certification.
 The repository is organized to showcase hands-on implementations of the topics outlined in the certification syllabus, including data management, experiment tracking, model lifecycle management, model deployment, and solution/data monitoring.